rmsk2/rustpwman/README.md

 }
  ```

-If the referenced file does not exist the user is offered to create an empty encrypted data file using a new password and the file name specified on the command line. as a default the actual encryption key is derived from the specified password using the following calculation:
+If the referenced file does not exist the user is offered to create an empty encrypted data file using a new password and the file name specified on the command line.
+As a default the actual encryption key is derived from the specified password using the following calculation:

 ```
 SHA-256( password | salt | password )